 Pepper seeds on their own won’t make your chili hotter but you might not know that if all your cookbooks are older.
 The reason is that for a long time, people were convinced that the seeds were the source of the hot pepper’s heat.
 They believed that the seed kernel held the highest concentration of capsaicin.
 Many older recipes advised cooks to remove seeds to lower hot pepper heat.

 The idea that pepper seeds are full of capsaicin has long been debunked.
-These days, we know that capsaicin is concentrated in the pale membrane (also called the pith) that connects the seeds to the walls of the pepper.
+Pepper seeds do contain a little capsaicin and can deliver a small spark as you can tell if you chew one separate from the pepper itself, but the heat level is low.
+Instead, the capsaicin is concentrated in the pale membrane (also called the pith) that connects the seeds to the walls of the pepper.
 If you want to lessen the heat of your chili, you should — while wearing gloves or using a pepper corer — cut the whitish membrane out of the pepper and discard it.
 Use only the colored walls of the pepper pod.

 Even when preparing mild peppers like bell peppers, you should consider removing the membrane as it can be bitter and has a cottony texture.
+It’s a flavor and mouthfeel that some dislike.

 Do pepper seeds provide any benefits?